Lovinity/wwsu/README.md

 | showname | string (required; the name of this broadcast.
 It must follow this format: "Show host - show name".
 Validation will fail if it does not.) |
 | webchat | boolean (optional; True allows the public to send messages to the host's DJ Controls; false disallows this.
 Defaults to true.) |
 | djcontrols | string (required; the computer hostname requesting to go to remote (this should be executed from DJ Controls)) |
 #### Response 200 OK
+### /state/return [POST /state/return]
+Return from a break, back into the broadcast. **Requires authorization** Requests do not get a response until the entire process of returning is completed on the backend.
+#### Response 200 OK
 ### /state/sports [POST /state/sports]
 Request to begin a sports broadcast. **Requires authorization**